 Best For

-Rapid prototyping, teams connecting to many SaaS tools, organizations prioritizing breadth over depth
+Rapid prototyping, teams connecting to many SaaS tools, organizations prioritizing integration breadth

 Price: Free tier with paid plans available